-Named after the famous explorer Sir Francis Galton, Galton House has a relaxed but efficient style which creates a very welcoming atmosphere.
-Impressive wildlife photography adorns the walls whilst the rest of the interior is a combination of modern minimalist and understated chic.
-A mere ten minute drive from the center of town and perched on the edge of Windhoek's northernmost affluent suburb of Eros, guests staying here will be ensured of peace and tranquility.
-There is Wi-Fi throughout the property and the eight guest rooms all have wired internet connectivity and satellite television.
-There is a coffee/tea station available in the reception area and these can also be provided in the rooms on request.
-The communal areas consist of a large lounge, indoor and outdoor dining areas, a swimming pool, an early arrival/late departure day room (including toilet, shower, changing and re-packing facility) as well as understated garden areas.
-There is also a delightful 'al fresco' dining area by the pool where freshly prepared and very tasty meals are served (including lunch and dinner).
-A number of shops, restaurants and supermarkets are within easy striking distance.
+Named after the famous explorer, Sir Francis Galton, Galton House has a relaxed, yet efficient style.
+Impressive wildlife photography adorns the walls, while the rest of the interior is a combination of modern minimalist and understated chic.
+A mere ten minute drive from the center of town and perched on the edge of Windhoek's northernmost affluent suburb of Eros, your stay here is guaranteed to be peaceful.
+There is Wi-Fi throughout the property and the eight guest rooms feature wired internet connectivity and satellite television.
+The communal areas consist of a spacious lounge, indoor and outdoor dining areas, a swimming pool, and gardens.
+A number of shops, restaurants and supermarkets are also located nearby.

 Experience the beauty and tranquility of Hoodia Desert Lodge, surrounded by majestic mountains on the banks of the Tsauchab River.
 Only a 20 minute drive will bring you to the Sesriem Gate, entrance of the world famous red sand-dunes of Sossusvlei.
 The facility consists of just 12 comfortable, canvas and wood chalets.
 All units are equipped with air-conditioning, inside and outdoor bathrooms and are well-spaced to offer that little extra privacy.
 The lodge is family-owned and managed by Thomas & Henreza Becker, both of whom come from a food and hospitality background, who along with their small team offer personable, warm service.